tsk93/DSIF-9-v2/Project 2_Predicting Singapore's Housing Resale Price/README.md

 ## Dataset

 The HDB resale price dataset consists of more than 70 different housing features relating to houses.
-The dataset and data dictionary reside here and an offline version is available here.

-The full dataset is in the datasets folder:
+The original dataset is in the datasets folder as shown below:

 - train.csv: training dataset with all features and HDB resale prices
 - test.csv: test dataset with all features only, for submission to competition on Kaggle